martinvonz/jj/docs/config.md

 and parses the conflict markers to get the new state of the conflict.
 The conflict is considered fully resolved when there are no conflict markers left.

+## Git settings

+### Automatic local branch creation

+By default, when `jj` imports a remote-tracking branch from Git, it also creates a local branch with the same name.
+In some repositories, this may be undesirable, e.g.:

+- There is a remote with a lot of historical branches that you don't want to be exported to the co-located Git repo.
+- There are multiple remotes with conflicting views of that branch, resulting in an unhelpful conflicted state.

+You can disable this behavior by setting `git.auto-local-branch` like so,

+    git.auto-local-branch = false

+Note that this setting may make it easier to accidentally delete remote branches.
+Since the local branch isn't created, the remote branch will be deleted if you push the branch with `jj git push --branch` or `jj git push --all`.

 # Alternative ways to specify configuration settings

 Instead of `~/.jjconfig.toml`, the config settings can be located at